sergii4/sysdes/README.md

 ### Replication, Partitioning

 Part II.
-Distributed Data(Replication, Partitioning) of the book has a good match with [M103: Basic Cluster Administration](https://university.mongodb.com/courses/M103/about) course from MongoDB University with well-illustrated lectures and hands-on labs on topic such as:
+Distributed Data(Replication, Partitioning) of the book has a good match with [M103: Basic Cluster Administration](https://university.mongodb.com/courses/M103/about) course from MongoDB University with well-illustrated lectures and hands-on labs on replication topics such as:
 - leader-based replication
 - asynchronous replication
 - replication log

+partitioning(sharding) topics:
+- sharding architecture (request routing)
+- shard keys (sharding by key range vs hashed shard keys)